Codeinwp/themeisle-companion/readme.txt

 Extend your theme functionality with <a href="https://themeisle.com/plugins/orbit-fox-companion/" rel="nofollow">Orbit Fox Companion</a> with various modules like Social Media Share Buttons & Icons, reporting, analytics(upcoming), security(upcoming) and caching(upcoming).

-This is an easy-to-use WordPress plugin with features that are loaded only if you need them or they are compatible with your current WordPress theme and plugins.
+Orbit Fox is a user-centred plugin with an easy-to-use admin panel.
+One of the most important features is that modules will only be loaded if they meet two conditions.
+If they are needed and if they are compatible with your existing themes and plugins.
+This will cut down on the unnecessary bloating of your website.

-**Why should i use this with Zerif/Hestia themes:**
+**Why should I use this with Zerif/Hestia themes:**

- - More widgets & sections

  - By using it along with our themes you gain access to a lot of useful widgets like **Testimonials**, **Our Focus**, **About Us** and more other.